Kingdom Hearts 1.5 + 2.5 Is Buggiest, Most Messed Up KH Game To Release

 We waited so long for Kingdom Hearts to finally arrive on the PlayStation 4 and now that we’re almost there, Cinema Blend is worried that we might be faced with a lot more heartaches and frustrations than we hoped to have.

 Kingdom Hearts finally transitions from the portables to the PS4 with Kingdom Hearts HD 1.5 + 2.5 Remix, a collection of six remastered KH titles for the PlayStation 4 console.
-The Kingdom Hearts HD collection, Game Stop lists, includes:
+The Kingdom Hearts HD collection, Game Stop lists, includes the following.

 - Kingdom Hearts Final Mix